The Sharing Visions conference took place on November 18, 2020.

 Resource Sharing on the Move: Sustainability of Library Physical Delivery

-This presentation will showcase the state of physical delivery of three state-wide library delivery services: Connecticut, Maine, and Rhode Island.
-Panelists will present on governance, state-specific challenges, lessons learned, and opportunities for future conversation and collaborations.
+This presentation showcases the state of physical delivery of three state-wide library delivery services: Connecticut, Maine, and Rhode Island.
+Panelists present on governance, state-specific challenges, lessons learned, and opportunities for future conversation and collaborations.

 Chaichin Chen is the Resource Sharing Coordinator from the Rhode Island Office of Library & Information Services.
 She oversees the Library of Rhode Island (LORI) network.
 In addition to the LORI network, she leads the Web Development Team, develops continuing education programs, and is the Library E-rate Coordinator for Rhode Island.
 Prior to OLIS, Chaichin was the Director of the State Publication Clearinghouse at the RI State Library and a Technical Information Specialist with Plan International in Warwick.
 Chaichin holds a Master of Library and Information Science degree from the University of Rhode Island.